Klipper3d/klipper/docs/API_Server.md

 saved G-Code state", "PID_CALIBRATE": "Run PID calibration test", "QUERY_ADC": "Report the last value of an analog pin", ...}}`

+### gcode/groups

+This endpoint allows one to query the associated group for G-Code commands that have one defined.
+G-Codes delivered by Klipper itself do not have a group defined.
+Example:
+`{"id": 123, "method": "gcode/groups"}`
+might return:
+`{"id": 123, "result": {"MY_CUSTOM_GCODE": "Group1", "MY_CUSTOM_GCODE_2": "Group2", ...}}`

 ### gcode/script

 This endpoint allows one to run a series of G-Code commands.
 For example: